Anthony Santander

 Anthony Roger Santander (born October 19, 1994) is a Venezuelan professional baseball outfielder for the Toronto Blue Jays of Major League Baseball (MLB).
 He has previously played in MLB for the Baltimore Orioles.
 He made his MLB debut in 2017 and was an All-Star in 2024.

 Early life

-Santander was born on Margarita Island, off the Venezuelan coast, but grew up in and feels more connected to the mainland municipality Agua Blanca, where he returns every winter.
+Santander was born on Margarita Island, off the Venezuelan coast, but says he 'feels more connected' to Agua Blanca, where he grew up.

 Career

 Cleveland Indians

 Santander signed with the Cleveland Indians as an international free agent on July 2, 2011.
 He made his professional debut in 2012 for the Arizona League Indians.
 From 2013 to 2015 he played for the Lake County Captains.
 He injured his right elbow in 2013, and missed part of the 2014 season—when he batted .184/.260/.270 for the Captains—with a right elbow strain.
 He also played in eight games for the Mahoning Valley Scrappers in 2015.
 Santander spent 2016 with the Lynchburg Hillcats where he posted a .290 batting average with 20 home runs and 95 RBIs.